lukasjoc/sudoku/README.md

 # sudoku

-> Odd/Even Sudoku Appand Solver
+> Odd/Even Sudoku App and Solving API

 The Sudoku Size is 9x9 and generally a good Sudoku Puzzle only has 1 solution